zyphlar/influxdb.org/source/docs/query_language/index.md

 select value from response_times;
 ```

-This simple query pulls the values for the `value` column from the `reponse_times` series.
+This simple query pulls the values for the `value` column from the `response_times` series.

 #### Older versions